kubernetes/website/content/en/blog/_posts/2021-06-08-Kubeadm-Avoid-Default-Address.md

 ## The Subject Alternative Name list in the kube-apiserver's certificate

-This job can be done with either a command line flag or a bit of config file contents.
+This job can be done with either a `kubeadm init` command line flag or a bit of config file contents.
 The command line flag is `--apiserver-cert-extra-sans=192.168.56.101`.
 The config file content sets the `apiServer.certSANS` of a `ClusterConfiguration` to hold the desired extra entries, such as `IP:192.168.56.101`.
 Because the Subject Alternative Name list is a list, it is not functionally critical to make that list exclude the undesired default address.
+If your use case places a premium on security, you will want to think about also removing the irrelevant address from that list.

 This job together with replacing the address that appears in the generated `kubeadm join` command can be done with